Lady Anne's Needlework Online Festival 2026

 Meet the Tutors

-Our 2025 Tutors have created brand new designs, exclusive to the Lady Anne's Festival, to celebrate the spectacular Rachel Kay-Shuttleworth Collection
+Our 2026 Tutors have created brand new designs, exclusive to the Lady Anne's Festival, to celebrate the Glamis Castle Textile Collection and Scottish embroidery heritage.

 Deborah Wilding